jmashuque/openmw-batch-script-android-windows/README.md

 - replaceMod = location of Mods folder on windows
 - omwaddonFolder = output folder of generated .omwaddon files, same name as android, must be inside the above Mods folder

 After editing the values, save the batch file and run it.
 Read the comments in the batch file for further information.
 I suggest Notepad++ for modifying .cfg and .bat files.
 Get it <strong><a href="https://notepad-plus-plus.org/downloads/">here</a></strong>.
-Folder and file names are ase sensitive.
+Folder and file names are case sensitive.

 CURRENT VERSION: 0.1